bkrabach/recipe-executor/recipes/recipe_executor/components/steps/execute_recipe/execute_recipe_spec.md

 - Keep the implementation simple and focused on a single responsibility
 - Log detailed information about sub-recipe execution

+## Implementation Hints

+- Import the `Executor` within the `execute` method to avoid circular dependencies

 ## Logging

 - Debug: None